 - Need great looking charts?
 Check out D3.js (which integrates with APEX straight out of the box).

 - Want to use Material Design for your APEX app?
 Take a look at Vincent Morneau’s Material APEX.

 - Need a super dynamic and rich user interface?
 Check out KnockoutJS, which Jorge Rimblas used to create an amazing app for timesheet entry.

 At Insum, we are fortunate to have a wide range of clients with many different needs.
 This means we regularly have the opportunity to integrate different components into APEX applications, including all those listed above.
-One of the challenges however, is not so much the integration work, but rather discovering what types of components and libraries are available, and how they can be combined into solutions to solve real-world business problems.
+One of the most interesting challenges will always be discovering what types of components and libraries are available, and how they can be combined into solutions to solve real-world business problems.
+Get your breadboads out.